 A Tracheal Shave procedure is aimed at decreasing the size of the thyroid cartilage or the Adam’s apple to ensure a feminine look.

 Feminization Laryngoplasty is a surgical procedure to change the patient’s voice to a higher pitch to ensure a female-like voice.
 The procedure involves shrinking the voice box and shortening the vocal chords to raise the pitch of the voice.

 Genital surgery involves multiple procedures like Orchiectomy (to remove the testicles), Vaginoplasty (to create a vagina using penile or colon tissue), Vulvoplasty (to create a vulva), Labiaplasty (to create labia) and Clitoroplasty (to create a clitoris).

-Vaginoplasty, Vulvoplasty, Labiaplasty and Clitoroplasty are all genitalia inversion procedures which are aimed at giving the patient their desired sexual genitalia as opposed to their biologically assigned sex.
+Vaginoplasty, Vulvoplasty, Labiaplasty and Clitoroplasty are all genitalia inversion procedures.
+These procedures are aimed to give the patient their desired sexual genitalia.

 Female to Male Transition

 Female to Male Transition are intended to make the patient’s body align with the male gender.
 Firstly, it includes “Top” Surgeries to remove the breasts and structure a more male-like chest.
 Second part is “Bottom” Surgeries like Metoidioplasty (to increase the length of the clitoris).
 And lastly Phalloplasty (to create a penis) and Scrotoplasty (to create a scrotum).

 Some of the procedures are given below: